The biggest injuries of NFL Week 1

 Randy Gregory, DE, Dallas Cowboys

 Gregory suffered a concussion in the second quarter and did not return.
 Gregory, who got his knee wrapped earlier in the first half, is in the concussion protocol, which means he could be limited during the week of practice and potentially miss next week's game against the Giants.
-With Gregory out, Taco Charlton saw more action as a pass rusher against Carolina. -- Todd Archer
+With Gregory out, Taco Charlton saw more action as a pass-rusher against Carolina. -- Todd Archer

 Joe Haden, CB, Pittsburgh Steelers